mgeisler/textwrap/README.md

 textwrap = { version = "0.11", features = ["hyphenation"] }
 ```

+This gives you hyphenation support for US English.
+Please see the
+[`hyphenation` example] for an executable demo.
+Read the Getting
-Please see the [`hyphenation` example] for how to load the hyphenation
+Started section below to see how to load the hyphenation patterns for
-patterns for your language.
+other languages.

 ### `terminal_size`